redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_metadata-get.md

 ### Synopsis

-Gets the metadata for an artifact in a Service Registry instance The returned metadata includes both generated (read-only) and editable metadata (such as name and description).
+Get the metadata for an artifact in a Service Registry instance.

+The returned metadata includes both generated (read-only) and editable metadata (such as name and description).